DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment2.md

 **Question 1A:** Which variables are depicted in which manner?

-**Question 1B:** What would change to the visualisation, if you switch the place of the variables ?geneLabel and  ?biological_processLabel ?
+**Question 1B:** What would change to the visualisation, if you switch the place of the variables ?geneLabel and  ?biological_processLabel with one another?

 (Answers can be found [here](../Answers/AnswersAssignment2.md)).